 Telecommunications Tower: A structure used for transmitting and/or receiving microwave or similar electromagnetic signals, radio, television, internet, cellular and telecommunications, but not including antennas and satellite dishes designed for ordinary home use.

-Temporary Structure: A building or structure intended for removal or demolition within a prescribed time, or as set forth in a Building Permit.
-A temporary structure must conform to all Building and Zoning Codes.
-Per CEO, this should be removed as it is not a legal structure

 Tenant: Any person, firm, corporation, or entity that occupies, leases or rents all or part of a building, structure, or property from the owner for residential, commercial or industrial purposes, whether for a fixed term or on a periodic basis.

 Theatre: A building or part of a building, either opened or enclosed, devoted to showing motion pictures, or for dramatic, musical or live performances, excluding Adult Use as defined herein.